andrzejlisek/XorFile/Readme.md

 # Testing bunch integrity

 XorFile allows check bunch integrity, i.e. check, if parity packets are correct against current data packets.
 You can check whole packets (one stripe from first to last byte) or specified fragments (stripes from specified to specified byte).
-This procedure requires as free storage space as sum of all stripes sizes.
+This procedure requires as free storage space as sum of all stripes sizes excepting of __P and Q sim__, which requires twice free storage space as sum of all stripes.

 This function can help in some cases, like, you not remember, if you added or removed data packet from bunch or it is possible, that at least one packet is unintentionally modified.